vertcitron/vue-avatar-component/readme.md

 # vue-avatar-component

-## I'm really sorry, but I no longer bandwith to maintain this project, which begins to be well outdated.
+## I'm really sorry, but I no longer have bandwith to maintain this project, which begins to be well outdated.
 Don't hesitate to fork and make your own if you need it...

 This vue.js component provide a simple way to generate rounded and colored avatar stickers to use in your applications.